jlevy/the-art-of-command-line/README.md

 - `file`: identify type of a file

+- `mdls`: lists metadata of files like author or camera

 - `tree`: display directories and subdirectories as a nesting tree; like `ls` but recursive

 - `stat`: file info